 I believe that how to find balance in life is a matter of self-mastery.
 It requires time and effort because we train ourselves to see the reactive patterns and become aware of how we manage our energy.

-In a way, it doesn’t matter how many things you do, as long as, it doesn’t upset your inner balance.
+In a way, it doesn’t matter how many things you do, as long as it doesn’t upset your inner balance.
 I don’t believe that there is one approach fits all.
-Some people feel better when the pace of their lives is faster while others would feel stressed and burned out.
-You need to learn to honor what kind of lifestyles suits you.
+Some people feel better when the pace of their lives is faster, while others would feel stressed and burned out.
+You need to learn to honor what kind of lifestyle suits you.

 Below you can download a free guidebook with questions that will help you find your rhythm.
 After all, creating a balanced life is about mindfulness, understanding how to apply the universal law, and creating the lifestyle that works for us and doesn’t take us off balance.